 NCERT Solutions for Class 6 English Unit 5 – Tansen of the Supplementary Reader – A Pact with the Sun can be downloaded for free at BYJU’S. These solutions will help students to imbibe the habit of learning on their own and have a better grasp of the English language.
 The NCERT Solutions of Class 6 English have been curated by our subject-matter experts in order to provide the most reliable solutions for Class 6 students.

 The story, “Tansen” is about the famous singer Tansen in Emperor Akbar’s court, who proves his talent and worth in music and was a personal favourite of the Emperor.
-This chapter creates awareness among the students of the glorifying tradition of music, art and culture that was exhibited by the talented singers and musicians who were the pride in the Kings’ courts.
+This chapter creates awareness among the students of the glorifying tradition of music, art, and culture that was exhibited by the talented singers and musicians who were the pride in the kings’ courts.
 No matter how hard the enemies tried to dishonour their noble talents, they always emerged victorious against all odds.

-You can download these NCERT Solutions for Class 6 English in PDF format through the link furnished below.
+Students can download these NCERT Solutions for Class 6 English in PDF format through the link furnished below.

 Exercise Questions (Page 19)

 Why did Swami Haridas say Tansen was ‘talented’?

 Tansen was a very naughty child who could imitate the calls of birds and animals perfectly.
 One day, a famous singer named Swami Haridas along with his disciples settled down in a shady grove to take rest.
 Seeing them, Tansen tried to frighten them away by roaring like a tiger.
 When the travellers found out it was Tansen who made the sound, Swami Haridas was impressed by his skill and called him ‘talented’.

 Why did Akbar ask Tansen to join his court?